systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ## Deploy a containerized web application to an AWS EC2 instance
 Have this tutorial open in one browser window and your System Initiative workspace open in another.

-If you already know how System Initiative works, and want to go straight to the summary of the tutorial below, [click here](#summary-version-of-the-tutorial).
+If you already know how System Initiative works and want to go straight to the tutorial summary, [click here](#summary-version-of-the-tutorial).

 ### The workspace
 Your System Initiative workspace will look like this: